Uzair-Waseem-390/Uzair-Waseem-390/README.md

 **The problem:** Building an ERP from scratch takes months and costs a fortune most SMBs don't have.

-**The system:** Plain-language business requirements → working, modular ERP system in hours.
+**The system:** Plain language business requirements → working, modular ERP system in hours.
 AI generation + clean architecture, not a prompt-and-pray approach.

 ```
 Business Requirements (text)